발우공양

 Hongsi-gureum

-(Soft persimmon topped with yam and pear sauce)
+(Soft persimmon punch topped with yam and Korean pear foam)

 Corkage Service